Another year is coming to a close, which means you’re probably mulling over next year’s marketing budget—how much should you spend on marketing?

 Align Your Marketing Budget with Your Goals & Strategies

-Putting together a marketing budget requires thinking through your business goals first.
-That way, you can productively identify the strategies and tools required to make those goals a reality.
+Creating a marketing budget requires deep consideration of your business goals.
+That’s the only way to productively identify the strategies and tools required to make those goals come to pass.

-Let’s say your goal is to generate more traffic and engagement on your site for an upcoming product launch.
-This might require strategies like ad retargeting, SEO, and hiring freelance writers to create content.
+Let’s say what you want most is to generate higher traffic and engagement on your site for a new service launch.
+This requires strategies such as ad retargeting, SEO, and hiring freelance writers to create content.

-- How wide of an audience you’re attempting to reach
+- How wide of an audience do you need to reach?

-- How many paid platforms you’re looking to use
+- How many paid ad platforms you’re looking to utlize?

-- The types and the number of content (blog posts, infographics, videos, display ads, etc.) you’re looking to create
+- What types of content (blog posts, infographics, videos, display ads, etc.) do you need created?

 Build Flexible and Adaptive Plans

-Forty-four percent of CMOs have faced mid-year budget cuts due to COVID-19, and 11% expect their budgets to face significant cuts of more than 15%.
+- When COVID-19 began, 44% of CMOs faced mid-year budget cuts; 11% expected their budgets to face significant cuts of more than 15%.

-Building flexible strategies is pivotal to safeguarding the long-term viability of your business.
-So take a more agile approach to your marketing strategies by considering:
+The future is never certain.
+Therefore, building flexible strategies is pivotal to safeguarding the long-term viability of your business.
+Take a more agile approach to your marketing strategies by considering: